 This portfolio is critical in ensuring that all Jews feel a deep and positive connection to their Jewish Identity and do not become lost souls.
-As Executive Director Stuart Diamond says, “The Cape SAJBD is for all Jews living in the Western Cape and not only the main center of Cape Town.”
+“The Cape SAJBD is for all Jews living in the Western Cape and not only the main center of Cape Town.”
 The country communities have always played such an important and vital role in the building of communal structures in the Cape, and we must ensure that we continue to provide service to these communities.

 The Generation Next portfolio has seen a revival and was chaired by Adrienne Jacobson from 2017 until 2020.
 Together with Viv Anstey and Stuart Diamond, this subcommittee’s vision has been to connect, engage and empower young adults across the spectrum of diverse, existing and previously unengaged organisations, and to ensure that the voice of young adult leadership is heard and contribution to our community, valued.